Part-Time Employee Benefits

 - General Increases - The Employee Relations Department reviews the County’s compensation plan at least annually, and whenever conditions require, they recommend changes to the County Board for review and approval.

 - Exceptional Service Pay - To recognize an employee’s outstanding contributions, additional pay may be granted for exceptional service, up to $1,000 during employment with Anoka County.

 An income protection insurance to be used after the first five consecutive, work days of an absence for the employee’s own illness or injury or an immediate family member’s illness or injury.
 Accrued at 8 working days per year prorated for part-time hours.

 Public Employees Retirement Association (PERA)

-(Police & Fire: Employer (part-time & full-time) contributes 16.2%; Employee contributes 10.8% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
-New Enrollees June 30, 2014, or later are vested at 50 percent after 10 years of public service, and become fully vested after 20 years of service.)
+- (Police and Fire: Employer (part-time and full-time) contributes 16.2%; Employee contributes 10.8% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
+New Enrollees June 30, 2014, or later are vested at 50% after 10 years of public service, and become fully vested after 20 years of service.)